Home

 Procedures upon the elapse of the maximum period of study

-ARTICLE 33 - (1) The procedures that apply to students who are not eligible for graduation upon the elapse of the maximum period of study for their program are as follows:
+ARTICLE 33 - (1) Students who are not eligible for graduation upon the elapse of the maximum period of study for their program are subject to the procedures set forth by the Senate in accordance with paragraph (c) of Article 44 of Law No. 2547.

 Diplomas, certificates and other documents